 This preventative measure calculates your student's risk level and uses that to drive college engagement and interactions to help connect them with the resources they need to succeed.
 For example, predictive analytics can find students with lower GPAs or test scores from courses and send them information about academic success services before their grades get too low.
 When you use predictive analytics, you can make more specified outreach efforts that target students who need it.

-Request a Demo of Student Success & Retention
+Request a Demo of Student Success & Engagement

 Request a demo today and discover how we can help you retain students at your community college.